Vernon Small

-Vernon Albert Small (born 18 July 1954, England) is a New Zealand chess International Master (IM).
+Vernon Albert Small (born 18 July 1954, England) is a New Zealand journalist and chess International Master (IM).
 He represented New Zealand in eight Chess Olympiads from 1976 to 1992.
-Previously a journalist for Fairfax Media, Small is now a press secretary to Cabinet minister David Parker.
+Previously a journalist for Fairfax Media, Small worked as a press secretary to Cabinet minister David Parker from 2017 to 2023.

 Biography

 Small moved to New Zealand at the age of 9 in 1964 from England.
 Small was educated at Shirley Boys' High School in Christchurch, New Zealand.
 He was awarded a PhD in English Literature from the University of Canterbury (New Zealand) in 1985.
 His doctoral thesis was titled The authorial persona: A truth conditional account.

-He has previously worked as National Affairs Editor for Fairfax Media New Zealand, based in the Parliamentary Press Gallery; for which he has received numerous awards.
-Since the formation of the Sixth Labour Government after the 2017 New Zealand general election, he has worked as press secretary to Cabinet minister David Parker.
+Small worked as a business and political journalist for The New Zealand Herald and The Dominion Post as deputy political editor and, also at the Post, national affairs editor.
+For more than two decades he was based in the press gallery at Parliament and was made a life member.
+During the period of the Sixth Labour Government, from 2017 to 2023, he worked as a senior press secretary to Cabinet minister David Parker.

 He lives in Wellington, New Zealand.